romadu/RSDKv5-Decompilation/README.md

 * Flash a new sd card with [ArkOS](https://github.com/christianhaitian/arkos/wiki#download-links)

 > Note: building on rg351p using ArkOS final does not work.
-It may be possible to use Wummle fork but that is untested.
+It may be possible to use [Wummle fork](https://github.com/wummle/arkos/wiki) but that is untested (scroll to the bottom of the wiki page to obtain the link for update.sh).

 * Activate [dev mode on ArkOS](https://github.com/christianhaitian/arkos/wiki/Building-packages-and-modules-on-your-device)